 Shauno has huge interest in contemporary music, and has made collaborations with numerous composers around the globe including Missy Mazzoli (USA), Elena Kats-Chernin (Australia), Michiru Oshima (Japan), Eric Roth (USA), Benyamin Nuss (Germany), - World premiere of works by Gareth Farr (NZ, in 2020), Yao Chen (China), Xu Tang (NZ), Noriyuki Iwadare (Japan) and New Zealand premieres of works by Japanese composer Yasushi Akutagawa, Akira Ifukube, Kuniyuki Takeuchi, Takayuki Hattori.
-His interest in performing 'contemporary' music does not remain within the boundaries of classical music.
+His interest in performing contemporary music does not only remain within the boundaries of the classical field.
 Shauno acted as the lead violinist and orchestral organizer in the New Zealand Premiere of A New World -Intimate music from Final Fantasy-, a chamber music concert tour dedicated to the much celebrated video game series FINAL FANTASY.
 He is also the director and violinist in 'IWADARE - Concert Pieces for Violin & Piano'.
-An upcoming album of music by video game composer legend Noriyuki Iwadare, arranged for violin and piano by classical/contemporary composers.
-The album will be supervised by the composer Iwadare himself and joined by German virtuoso pianist Benyamin Nuss.
+An upcoming album of music by video game composer legend Noriyuki Iwadare.
+Music will be arranged for violin and piano by classical/contemporary composers from USA, Germany, Japan, China and New Zealand, supervised by Iwadare himself and joined by German virtuoso pianist Benyamin Nuss.